Why Is My Dog Not Pooping After Eating Chicken And Rice? (Understanding The Issue)

 The reason for a dog’s efficient digestive system is due to its powerful stomach acid and shorter digestive tract.

-There are other factors that can also determine how fast your dog needs ‘to go’ after a meal such as:
+Other factors can also determine how fast your dog needs ‘to go’ after a meal such as:

 Not much attention is paid to a dog’s gut microbiome but it can largely dictate your dog’s current digestive health.